CBE544/CBE544-2019.github.io/ProjectDescription.md

 ~/CBE544/FinalProject/091/Literm/ads3/bader
 ```

+Not everyone will be running on calculations so you only need to have the directories of the calculations you will be running.

 #### A note on Magnetism ###
 These calculations are spin polarized and therefore the atoms contain non-zero magnetic moments.
 In order to view these magnetic moments, which are important for consistent calculations, you can open the final trajectory in ase-gui -> View -> Show Labels -> Magnetic Moments.
 The problem here is the the ase-gui for ase/3.13.0 does not do a good job with making the magnetic moments readable in the image BUT ase/3.9.1 does.
-This is further complicated by the fact that we cannot open trajecotry files made in ase/3.13.0 in ase/3.9.1 so we must convert the file format.
+This is further complicated by the fact that we cannot open trajecotry files made in ase/3.13.0 in ase/3.9.1 so we must convert from ase/3.13.0 to ase/3.9.1.
 We can do this using the switch.py script.
 Specifically, move into the direcotry where you wish to write the final trajectory to an ase/3.9.1 trajectory file and run these commands:

 ```bash
 module load ase/3.9.1